Tag: Justin Madders

 The below Parliamentary question was asked by Justin Madders on 2016-06-07.

-To ask the Secretary of State for Health, what the legal status of a Sustainability and Transformation Plan will be.
+To ask the Secretary of State for Health, whether members of the public will have a right to attend Sustainability and Transformation Plan board meetings.

 George Freeman